apache/shardingsphere/docs/document/content/features/test-engine/performance-test.en.md

 ### Primary-Replica Replication

-One master database and one slave database, which are deployed on different machines, are designed for this scenario based on ten thousand data volume.
+One primary database and one replica database, which are deployed on different machines, are designed for this scenario based on ten thousand data volume.
 While as a comparison, MySQL runs with INSERT & SELECT & DELETE sql statement on the basis of ten thousand data volume.

 ### Primary-Replica Replication & Encrypt & Sharding